cdapio/cdap/docs/developer-guide/source/advanced.rst

     ...
   }

-A complete application demonstrating use of a Custom DataSet is included in our `PageViewAnalytics <examples/PageViewAnalytics/index.html>` example.
+A complete application demonstrating use of a custom dataset is included in our `PageViewAnalytics <examples/PageViewAnalytics/index.html>` example.

 DataSets & MapReduce
 --------------------